karkranikhil/salesforcetroop/docs/lwc/write_your_first_component.md

 4. Again, Press `Enter` to accept the default `force-app/main/default/lwc.`

-5. Goto your `lwc` folder, you will see one new component with the name `helloWord` gets created.
+5. Goto your `lwc` folder, you will see one new component with the name `helloWorld` gets created.

 ![Hello world component](assets/LWC/helloWorldLwc.png)